GrantEdwards/ClockBeat/README.md

 and then simply stop.

-Clocks can be out of beat because they are out of plumb or because the pendulum or crutch lever needs to be adjusted.
+Clocks can be out of beat because they are out of plumb or because the crutch lever needs to be adjusted.
 [Or both.]
 On many clocks, "adjusting" simply means gently bending something.

 ## Usage